 years of patient toil and statesmanship before a Union of hearts emerges.
-We may if we are wise take revenge We may it we are wise take reveiled on the Union by bringing home to the minds of our people the essential lack of humanity displayed by this Government in its treatment of these Government in its treatment of these grave problems.
+We may if we are wise take revenge on the Union by bringing home to the minds of our people the essential lack of humanity displayed by this Government in its treatment of these grave problems.
 Give the new Andhra State and the residuary Madras State a chance to live together in amity.
 Give the Andhra State chance to prosper.
 Do not try to make it a failure, and thus act in a way which is detrimental to the fundamental interests of the South.
-I am sorry to have to speak in this strain, but I have always found-and I hope I am not hard on the Home Minister-I have always found him taking up an have always found him taking up an attitude of extreme laissez-faire, an attitude of extreme indifference.
+I am sorry to have to speak in this strain, but I have always found-and I hope I am not hard on the Home Minister-I have always found him taking up an attitude of extreme laissez-faire, an attitude of extreme indifference.

-Dr. Katju: Against and about what?
+Dr. Katju: Against whom, and about what?